6296 Donnelly Plaza

 Keep your computer screen at eye level and your keyboard at a comfortable height.

 If you feel a strain on your neck or shoulders to see your screen surface or type, try adjusting the necessary office equipment or accessories.

 Despite the popularity of a sit-stand desk, there are common things that people need to correct when they use a standing desk.

 Here are three common mistakes and misconceptions to avoid when using a standing desk.

 The time you spend standing without breaks can lead to fatigue, discomfort, and health issues.

 It can also increase your risk of varicose.

-It is important to balance sitting and standing throughout the day.
+It’s critical to balance sitting and standing throughout the day.
 This is to avoid overloading your body and maintain overall comfort and productivity.

 Ignoring discomfort or pain when using a standing desk indicates poor ergonomics or bad posture.